RobertLeahy/MCPP/README.md

 Compiler Support
 ----------------

-GCC 4.8.0 is the compiler currently used to build the server.
+GCC 4.8.0 is used to build the server on Windows, GCC 4.8.1 on Linux.

-RLeahyLib is hardcoded not to build on anything except GCC 4.8.0 or higher, but this restriction is so the type system can depend on certain GCC-specific macros, and can likely be quickly adapted to suit Clang.
+RLeahyLib is hardcoded not to build on anything but GCC 4.8.0 or higher, but this is so the type system can depend on certain GCC-specific macros, and can likely be quickly adapted to suit a different compiler.

 Neither Minecraft++ or RLeahyLib will build on anything that doesn't support C++11.

-It definitely does not build on VC++.
+They definitely do not build on VC++.